-Purposeful relationships and genuine engagement with our stakeholders on multiple levels will continue to be critical for the long-term success of Sydney Metro, particularly as the footprint of our delivery portfolio grows.
+Purposeful relationships and genuine engagement with our stakeholders will continue to be critical for the long-term success of Sydney Metro, particularly as the footprint of our delivery portfolio grows.

-Successful engagement is essential to deliver customer-centred service and design outcomes, as well as activated precincts and places for local communities, both now and in the future.
+Successful engagement is essential to deliver customercentred service and design outcomes, as well as activated precincts and places for local communities, both now and in the future.
 This is a fundamental objective that enables us to focus on developing and nurturing relationships with our government agency partners.
 Understanding the varied needs of the communities in which we operate is vital for our long-term success.